 Drug abuse doesn’t just impact the mental state or happiness of the addicted person – we found their significant others sometimes suffer as well.

-Americans whose partners used marijuana were typically the happiest of all rating at just over a 7 on our scale.
-While legal in various capacities across 29 states (including Washington D.C.) studies have shown marijuana isn’t exactly harmless.
+Americans whose partners used marijuana were typically the happiest of all, rating at just over 7 on our scale.
+While legal in various capacities across many states (including Washington D.C.) studies have shown marijuana isn’t exactly harmless.
 Short-term effects like mood swings, reduced body movement, and memory loss may fade, but long-term consequences can include lost mental abilities and reduced verbal and cognitive functionality.

-In 2016, an estimated 64,000 Americans died from drug overdoses – a record high in the U.S. Of those, more than 20,000 were attributed to synthetic opioids alone and over 15,000 to heroin.
-For the people who knew them, their lives weren’t measured by addiction or substance abuse alone.
-All of them were someone’s son or daughter and many were siblings, partners, friends, co-workers, and even parents.
+In 2024, an estimated 80,391 Americans died from drug overdoses, and more than 48,000 of those deaths were attributed to synthetic opioids.
+For the people who knew these individuals, their lives weren’t measured by addiction or substance abuse alone.
+All of them were someone’s son or daughter ,and many were siblings, partners, friends, co-workers, and even parents.
 Addiction is not an isolated occurrence, and it affects more lives every day than we may ever know.

 If you or someone you love is battling with addiction, you are not alone.
 Addictions.com is here to help you find the best customized treatment and care options available.
 From interventions to detox and withdrawal, we’ll help you find support every step of the way.
 Our 24-hour addiction hotline, on-call health professionals, and best in rehab recommendations and reviews will help you find the care you need to start living your best life again.
 Help is waiting for you.
-Visit our rehabs page to find out if your insurance covers addiction treatment.
+Visit our rehabs page to find support today.

 Methodology

-We surveyed 1,000 Americans (via Amazon’s Mechanical Turk) who reported that they and/or their significant other uses illicit drugs, and found out how that drug use impacts their relationships.
-We asked further questions to see how drugs impact their family and friends.
+We surveyed 1,000 Americans (via Amazon’s Mechanical Turk) who reported that they and/or their significant other used illicit drugs, and we found out how that drug use impacted their relationships.
+We asked further questions to see how drugs impacted their family and friends.